Casehero

 2. Describe Eisner’s strategy for re-inventing Disney and identify the risks that attended it.

-On the re-invention of Disney, Eisner focus on switching Disney from content creator to content creator and distributor of the content.
+On the re-invention of Disney, Eisner focused on switching Disney from content creator to content creator and distributor of the content.
 Eisner invests heavily in the distribution unit inside the US and abroad.
-He started controlling all the value chain.
+He started controlling the value chain.

 Another big change was that…